-The Surplus or (Deficit) on the Provision of Services line shows the true economic cost of providing the Commissioner's services, more details of which are shown in the Comprehensive Income and Expenditure Statement.
+The 'Total Comprehensive Income and Expenditure' line shows the true economic cost of providing the Commissioner's services, more details of which are shown in the Comprehensive Income and Expenditure Statement.

 This is different from the statutory amounts required to be charged to the General Fund Balance for council tax (precept) setting.